-Associate of Arts and Associate of Science Degree Transferability to Regional Universities
+Associate of Arts, Associate of Business Administration, and Associate of Science Degree Transferability to Regional Universities

-The table below provides direction to a student regarding how Pima Community College's courses within the associate of arts (A.A.) and associate of science (A.S.) degrees transfer to the three state public universities and to other regional universities.
+The table below provides direction to a student regarding how Pima Community College's courses within the associate of arts (A.A.), associate of business administration (ABUS) and associate of science (A.S.) degrees transfer to the three state public universities and to other regional universities.
 Since all universities have distinct general education and degree requirements, it is important for a student to recognize the differences.
 This table only provides evidence as to the transferability of each PCC transfer degree.